Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Results

-Reading out the Q2 electron indirectly via Q1 presents several advantages, compared to reading both electrons individually via spin-dependent tunnelling.
-Firstly, the Q2 electron can be read out via repetitive quantum nondemolition (QND) measurements \cite{nakajima2019quantum,xue2020repetitive}, thanks to its long spin relaxation time ($T_1 \approx 1.4$~s) and the fact that $J \ll A$ renders the exchange interaction approximately of Ising type, fulfilling the QND condition \cite{joecker2023error}.
+The Q2 electron readout involves using Q1 as ancilla in a repetitive, approximately quantum nondemolition (QND) scheme (see Supplementary Note 4) \cite{nakajima2019quantum,xue2020repetitive}.
+This is possible thanks to the electrons' long spin relaxation time ($T_1 \approx 1.4$~s), and the fact that $J \ll A$ renders the exchange interaction almost of Ising type, approximately fulfilling the QND condition \cite{joecker2024error}.
 The QND readout is performed by loading a $\ket{\downarrow}$ Q1 electron from the reservoir, rotating Q1 conditional on the state of Q2, reading out Q1, and repeating the cycle 11 times.
 The resulting readout contrast is greatly enhanced, from a bare 0.48 to 0.76.
 Secondly, the Q2 electron never leaves the donor, causing the neighbouring $^{29}$Si nuclei to `freeze' \cite{madzik2020controllable}.
 The sparse $^{29}$Si nuclei surrounding the donor constitute a major source of decoherence and frequency jumps.
 Even in our isotopically enriched material, the 800 ppm residual $^{29}$Si result in a few nuclei significantly coupled to the donor electron.
 Fluctuations in their orientation, caused by their internal dipole-dipole coupling, causes electron spin decoherence and discrete frequency jumps.
 However, such fluctuations are almost entirely suppressed while the electron is bound to the donor, since the very different hyperfine couplings at each lattice site prevent energy-conserving dipolar flip-flops between the $^{29}$Si nuclei.

-In a similar fashion to the readout of electron Q2, the donor nuclei are read out indirectly via the electron Q1.
+In a similar fashion to the readout of electron Q2, the donor nuclei are read out indirectly via the Q1 electron.
 In order to read out the state of the nucleus of either donor 1 or 2, Q1 is initialised in the $\ket{\downarrow}$ state and then rotated conditional on the state of the nucleus, before being read out.
 As with electron Q2, the nuclei can hence be read out using QND readout, resulting in high nuclear readout fidelities, exceeding 99$\%$ \cite{pla2013high}.
-The nuclei are initialised using an ENDOR technique \cite{tyryshkin2006davies} (see Supplementary material).
+The nuclei are initialised using an ENDOR technique \cite{tyryshkin2006davies} (see Supplementary Note 3).

-\section{Effect of weak exchange on qubit coherence}
+\subsection{Effect of weak exchange on qubit coherence}